News

 Navient Cancels $1.7 Billion in Student Loan Debt

-Navient Cancels $1.7 Billion in Student Loan Debt On January 13th, a multi-state lawsuit filed against Navient, a servicer of federal student loans, will soon cancel student loan debt totaling $1.7 billon.
-This amount covers the private loan debt held by around 66,000 students.
-Deceptive Practice Allegations Navient Corporation agreed to the settlement in allegations…
+Navient Cancels $1.7 Billion in Student Loan Debt **Update 8/23/2024** In 2022, a multi-state lawsuit filed against Navient, a servicer of federal student loans, resulted in the cancelation of student loan debt totaling $1.7 billon.
+This amount covered the private loan debt held by around 66,000 students.
+According to the Navient Multi-State Settlement official site,…

 Read more »